Travel to Cuba After Trump: My Thoughts & What The Legal Changes Mean

 A lot of folks have been asking me about the legal changes announced on June 16, 2017, by President Trump.
 I’ve been quiet about it for many reasons: 1) I’ve been busy traveling throughout Central Asia since Trump’s announcement; 2) The changes are still pending official implementation by the Treasury and Commerce departments; and 3) It’s a complex question to try to answer casually.

 However intricate the US-Cuba issues may be, there are a few things that are crystal clear to me.

 First, there is no way to sugarcoat this.
 What Trump is doing against Cuba is counterproductive, stupid, and deleterious to both U.S. and Cuba interests.
-The only people who benefit from the embargo and its related policies are the businesses built around it (i.e. people-to-people tours) and the older generations of understandably traumatized Cuban-Americans.
-That’s about it.
+The only people who benefit from the embargo and its related policies are:

-Thanks to all of his anti-Cuba talk, Trump successfully won about half of the Cuban-American vote.
-But you see, it’s very unlikely that Trump really cares about Cuba or the Cuban people.
+Many argue that Trump’s anti-Cuba stance helped him win Florida in 2016.
+But you see, it’s very unlikely that Trump really cares about the Cuban embargo or the Cuban people.
 His company has even been busted for having violated the Cuban embargo.

 These policies barely make a dent to the well-being of the Cuban government or its officials, the U.S’s allegedly intended targets.
 These guys will always be in the “front” of the food ration lines, driving new cars and connected to their free internet at home.

 The ones that will always suffer from these sanctions and embargos are the Cuban people.
 Who in turn resent the U.S. and end up supporting their government even more, despite their short-comings because the Cuban government will always get to say “it’s the U.S.’s fault” every time something goes wrong.